 Fort Johnston - Southport Museum & Visitors Center

-Located in Southport, Fort Johnston was built by the British in 1748 and was used to protect the region from the Spanish and French attacks during King George’s War.
-It served as the oldest active-duty fort in the United States after 250 years of federal service and was conveyed to the city of Southport in 2006.
-Today, visitors can explore the museum with an official tour guide or take a self-guided tour.
-Don't miss the Safe Haven exhibit with memorabilia from when the movie was filmed in Southport
+Built by the British in 1748, Fort Johnston protected the region from the Spanish and French attacks during King George’s War and served as the oldest continuously active-duty fort in the United States.
+Today, guests can explore the museum on a guided or self-guided tour and discover the Safe Haven exhibit featuring memorabilia from the movie filmed in Southport.

 North Carolina Maritime Museum at Southport